Data-Driven Modeling Approaches for Optimal Control and Control Co-Design of Floating Offshore Wind Turbines

 \subsection{Physics-Based Models}

 Physics-based approaches try to approximate the key relationships using prior knowledge of the underlying physics of the system.
 Typically, this process starts by identifying simple relationships that approximate the behavior of key subsystems~\cite{Jonkman2022, Wang2017, Vercellino2022}.
 Then, parameters in these relationships (e.g., the stiffness constant of the force-displacement relationship) can be found using analytic expressions or data and system response outputs predicted for different inputs.
 These simplified relationships can also be augmented to obtain more accurate ones that better represent the behavior of the system of interest.
-This additional model accuracy can lead to detailed mathematical representations closely approximating reality but may be computationally expensive to evaluate~\cite{Bayat2025, Lee2024}.
+This additional model accuracy can lead to detailed mathematical representations closely approximating reality but may be computationally expensive to evaluate~\cite{Bayat2025, Lee2025}.
 These types of models are often referred to as white-box models, where the relationship between the quantities can be obtained by solving the relevant governing equations.
 This is a bottom-up way to construct a physics-based low-fidelity model.

 A top-down approach could also be used to construct physics-based low-fidelity models.
 These approaches start from high-fidelity models and obtain different types of reduced-order or low-fidelity models.
 There are several ways to obtain these reduced-order models, depending on the high-fidelity model.
 For high-fidelity models such as OpenFAST, using Taylor-series approximations to obtain linearized model(s) is a widely used approach to obtain low-fidelity models~\cite{Sundarrajan2023}.
 Another approach is to use simplifying assumptions of the system behavior/property that enable simple models~\cite{Peherstorfer2018}.
-For example, in OpenFAST, assuming that the rotor blades and tower can be represented as Euler-Bernoulli beams with limited deflections allows the users to use a simplified solver to obtain the corresponding states associated with these subsystems~\cite{Wang2017}.
+For example, in OpenFAST, assuming that the rotor blades and tower can be represented as Euler-Bernoulli beams with limited deflections allows users to use a simplified solver to obtain the corresponding states associated with these subsystems~\cite{Wang2017}.
 Furthermore, developing these physics-based low-fidelity models can be time-consuming and requires technical expertise and background regarding the fundamental physics of the system.
-Instead, in this article, we focus on developing data-driven low-fidelity models.
+Instead, in this article, we focus on using data-driven approaches that can be used to develop multi-input multi-output low-fidelity models.